 In floral design, the goal is typically to have all elements appear to be arranged around a single axis.
 Having various parts of the arrangement look as if they are meeting at different points makes the final product look disjointed.

 Now that you have some flower arranging basics in your arsenal, you’re probably anxious to get your hands on some gorgeous blooms.
 Bouqs.com offers stunning cut-to-order Bouqs that grab attention no matter your skill level.
+For more tips check out our posts on how to arrange flowers.
 In fact, you can even sign up for a subscription and have happiness delivered to your door on a regular basis!Shop All